 Mild Cognitive Decline

-|This stage includes increased forgetfulness, slight difficulty concentrating, decreased work performance.
-People may get lost more often or have difficulty finding the right words.
-At this stage, a person’s loved ones will begin to notice a cognitive decline.
-Average duration: 7 years before onset of dementia|
+|This stage includes increased forgetfulness, slight difficulty concentrating, and decreased work performance.
+People may get lost more frequently or have difficulty finding the right words.
+At this stage, a person’s loved ones will begin to notice a cognitive decline.||Average duration of this stage is between 2 years and 7 years.|

 Moderate Cognitive Decline

 |This stage includes difficulty concentrating, decreased memory of recent events, and difficulties managing finances or traveling alone to new locations.
 People have trouble completing complex tasks efficiently or accurately and may be in denial about their symptoms.
-They may also start withdrawing from family or friends, because socialization becomes difficult.
-At this stage a physician can detect clear cognitive problems during a patient interview and exam.
-Average duration: 2 years|
+They may also start withdrawing from family or friends because socialization becomes difficult.
+At this stage, a physician can detect clear cognitive problems during a patient interview and exam.||Average duration of this stage is 2 years.|

 Moderately Severe Cognitive Decline

-|People in this stage have major memory deficiencies and need some assistance to complete their daily activities (dressing, bathing, preparing meals).
-Memory loss is more prominent and may include major relevant aspects of current lives; for example, people may not remember their address or phone number and may not know the time or day or where they are.
-Average duration: 1.5 years|
+|People in this stage have major memory deficiencies and need some assistance to complete their daily living activities (dressing, bathing, preparing meals, etc.).
+Memory loss is more prominent and may include major relevant aspects of current lives.
+For example, people may not remember their address or phone number and may not know the time or day or where they are.||Average duration of this stage is 1.5 years.|

 Severe Cognitive Decline (Middle Dementia)

-|People in Stage 6 require extensive assistance to carry out daily activities.
+|People in Stage 6 require extensive assistance to carry out their Activities of Daily Living (ADLs).
 They start to forget names of close family members and have little memory of recent events.
 Many people can remember only some details of earlier life.
-They also have difficulty counting down from 10 and finishing tasks.
+Individuals also have difficulty counting down from 10 and finishing tasks.
 Incontinence (loss of bladder or bowel control) is a problem in this stage.
 Ability to speak declines.
-Personality changes, such as delusions (believing something to be true that is not), compulsions (repeating a simple behavior, such as cleaning), or anxiety and agitation may occur.
-Average duration: 2.5 years|
+Personality / emotional changes, such as delusions (believing something to be true that is not), compulsions (repeating a simple behavior, such as cleaning), or anxiety and agitation may occur.||Average duration of this stage is 2.5 years|

 Very Severe Cognitive Decline (Late Dementia)